Things to do in Japan

 The Asakusa District, Tokyo

 This is an old traditional district.
 Asakusa was once Tokyo's largest pleasure district filled with gangsters, geisha, courtesans, writers, artists, actors and beggars.
 The main attraction today in this colourful neighbourhood is the Sensoji Buddhist Temple also known as the Asakusa Kannon Temple originally built in the 7th Century and Tokyo's oldest and most visited temple.
 It is an active temple and always busy.
 From the temple, you can explore the neighbourhood, especially the shopping street called Nakamise.
-This a street market with many stalls selling everything from snacks to typical Japanese souvenirs.
+This is a street market with many stalls selling everything from snacks to typical Japanese souvenirs.
 There are also boutique-style shops in this area which sell more upscale merchandise.

 Tsukiji Fish Market, Tokyo